google-deepmind/mujoco/doc/APIreference/functions.rst

 .. mujoco-include:: mj_name2id

-Get id of object with specified name, return -1 if not found; type is mjtObj.
+Get id of object with the specified mjtObj type and name, returns -1 if id not found.

 .. _mj_id2name: